-All new and current KYEEMA staff will receive training on preventing SEAH and policy enforcement.
-Training for all new KYEEMA staff will be included in pre-mobilisation briefings.
-KYEEMA staff will be expected to brief sub-contractors and grantees when negotiating sub-agreements.
+All current and new Kyeema staff will receive training on preventing SEAH and policy enforcement.
+Training for all new Kyeema staff will be included in pre-mobilisation briefings.
+Kyeema staff will be expected to brief sub-contractors and grantees when negotiating sub-agreements.